isometrikai/live-stream-swift/README_DOC/external_delegate.md

     // This function is triggered when the "Close Stream" action is tapped.
     // - Note: This action is only triggered for viewers in the stream.
     // - Parameters:
-    //   - streamData: An `ISMStream` object containing details of the stream to be closed.
+    //   - memberData: Data associated with the host member of a stream.
     //   - callback: A callback function to handle the success status of the close action.
-    //   - root: The `UINavigationController` to present the follow confirmation UI. func didCloseStreamTapped(streamData: ISMStream, callback: @escaping (Bool) -> (), root: UINavigationController) {
+    //   - root: The `UINavigationController` to present the follow confirmation UI. func didCloseStreamTapped(memberData: ISMMember?, callback: @escaping (Bool) -> (), root: UINavigationController) {

         // Initialize a controller for handling the follow confirmation action let controller = DemoFollowViewController()